XinbaoQiao/Soft-Weighted-Machine-Unlearning/README.md

 This repository contains the source code for the paper “Soft Weighted Machine Unlearning”.
-We will organize a complete repository including introduction and hands-on implementation in the future.
+We will organize a complete repository including introduction and step-by-step guidance in the future.

 We provide a simple implementation of soft weighting along with the presentation of results.